 With AI’s ability to take limitless amounts of data, an architect could very easily go about researching and testing several ideas at the same time with ease; conceptual design with little to no use of the pen and the paper.

-You have data about the family that include things like age, genders, the size of the family, etc.
+You have data about the family that include things like age, gender, the size of the family, etc.

-With an AI system, an architect could pull all zoning data, building codes, and disabled design data, and generate design variations that also follow a certain design vocabulary and offer options.
+With an AI system, an architect could pull all zoning data, building codes, and disabled design data, and generate design variations that also follow a certain design vocabulary, and offer countless options.

 Parametric architecture is a buzzword that you have probably come across while delving into the world of architecture.
 It is a secret weapon for a lot of your favorite architects.